Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-6.md

-# FEW 2.9 GraphQL Mutations
+# ACS 4390 - GraphQL Mutations

 Mutations are queries that make changes or you could say mutate data.